-The Corporation has entered into an executive employment agreement with Roger Lemaitre under which Mr. Lemaitre acts as the President and Chief Executive Officer of the Corporation, effective January 1, 2015.
-Under the agreement, Mr. Lemaitre is entitled to a base salary of \$240,000 per annum.
+Pursuant to an executive employment agreement with Roger Lemaitre dated January 1, 2015 under which Mr. Lemaitre acts as the President and Chief Executive Officer of the Corporation and with subsequent adjustments in base salary granted by the Board, Mr. Lemaitre is entitled to a base salary of \$280,000 per annum.
 This base salary is subject to annual review.
 In addition, Mr. Lemaitre is entitled to participate in any executive incentive bonus plans and is entitled to receive options at the discretion of the Board of Directors.
 Unless terminated for cause or upon the death of Mr. Lemaitre, the termination benefits described below are payable upon termination of the agreement by the Corporation.